Alderney travel guide

 Self-governing British Crown Dependency.
 Part of the Bailiwick of Guernsey.

 HM Queen Elizabeth II since 1952, represented locally by Lieutenant Governor Ian Corder since 2016.

-States of Alderney President Mr Stuart Trought since 2011.
+States of Alderney President William Tate since 2019.

 Most visits to Alderney are trouble-free.

 Travellers should be aware of the global risk of indiscriminate international terrorist attacks, which could be against civilian targets, including places frequented by foreigners.